ottop/blueicewm/README.md

-# blueicewm
-An IceWM config
+# An IceWM configuration
+This is the configuration of IceWM that I use with my NixOS installation.

+# Screenshot